WHY READ THIS ESSAY?

-In Natural History Book 6, 149, Pliny specifically says Mochorbae is a port on the coast, not an inland town which would be the case if describing modern Mecca, some 80 kilometres inland.
-He also says the towns of Homma and Attana are the most frequented in that area, which he then names as in the Persian Gulf!
+In Natural History Book 6, 149, Pliny specifically says Mochorbae is a port on the coast, not an inland town which would be the case if describing modern Mecca.
+He also says the towns of Homma and Attana are the most frequented in that area, which he then names as the Persian Gulf!
 Mochorbae was therefore nowhere near modern Mecca.
 He then says Mochorbae lies just up the coast from the islands of Etaxalos and Inchobrichae, near the Cadaei tribe and the Eblythaean Mountains.
-The latter references were in Yemen on the South Eastern coast of the Arabian Peninsula.
-As just mentioned, he says Mochorbre is near Homma.
-This is nowhere near modern Mecca because Homma (Ommana) is on the south coast of Iran, while You can see a guide to Pliny’s location for Ommana on this map.
-Pliny’s Mochorbae is nowhere near today’s Mecca.
+This also puts Mochorbre nowhere near modern Mecca because Homma (Ommana) is in modern day Iran, while the latter references were in Yemen on the South Eastern coast of the Arabian Peninsula.
+You can see a guide to Pliny’s location for Ommana on the map below.
+Pliny’s Mochorbae is nowhere near todays Mecca.

 Ptolemy’s original coordinates